 A: Dear Nancy,

 Thank you for the kind words and I am so glad you responded to your daughter's abdominal complaints, many teens and parents put off going to the doctor until later or not at all.
 To answer your questions, it is best to start looking around 15 weeks of pregnancy for adoptive parents.
 Some women wait until closer to their due date and this is also acceptable, but can add stress when there is paperwork to complete.
 We can help you meet adoptive parents within your specifications and with the contact you want .
 It sounds like you want an open adoption, and I recommend that you keep the adoption open to allow the child to learn more about your family, health and the reasons behind the adoption plan that your daughter wants.
 The movie Juno has helped a number of women of all ages find peace in their adoption decision and I am so glad to see it has helped you as well.
-If you would like, you can call the adoption hotline 24 hours a day and speak to an adoption coordinator about your choices in adoptive parents.
+If you would like, you can call or text the adoption hotline 24 hours a day and speak to an adoption coordinator about your choices in adoptive parents.
 The adoptive parent profiles you will receive will be parents only seeking an open adoption and willing to meet you and your daughter.
 I am glad you didn’t come down on your daughter at this time; remember to keep the communication open.
-Call 1-800-923-6784 if you have needs or concerns.
+Call or text 1-800-923-6784 if you have needs or concerns.

 We are here for you and your daughter,